OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 ![SSRFCommonFlow](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Common_Flow.png)

-*Note:* SSRF is not limited to the HTTP protocol, despite the fact that in general the first request leverages it, yet the second request is performed by the application itself, and thus it could be using different protocols (*e.g.* FTP, SMB, SMTP, etc.).
-The protocol usage is highly dependent on the application’s requirements.
+*Note:* SSRF is not limited to the HTTP protocol, despite the fact that in general the first request leverages it, yet the second request is performed by the application itself, and thus it could be using different protocols (*e.g.* FTP, SMB, SMTP, etc.) and schemes (*e.g.* `file://`, `phar://`, `gopher://`, `data://`, `dict://`, etc.).
+The protocol/scheme usage is highly dependent on the application’s requirements.

 # Cases